Coronary artery disease

 Exercise Stress Test

-Exercise stress test for evaluation of coronary artery disease may be performed in the following situations:
+Exercise stress test for evaluation of CAD may be performed in the following situations:

-Basic Procedure.
-A stress test (exercise tolerance test) monitors heart rhythms, blood pressure, and clinical status.
+A stress test (exercise tolerance test) monitors heart rhythms and other parts of the ECG, especially the ST segment, blood pressure, and clinical status.
 It can tell how well the heart handles work and if parts of the heart have decreased blood supply.
 A typical stress test involves:

 An ECG is used to monitor heart rhythms during a stress test.
 (An echocardiogram or more advanced imaging technique may also be used to visualize the actions of the heart and blood flow.)